Ahmed-Mohamed-Saeed/yaoota-posts/README.md

 To view all posts by a specific user or return to the home page, follow these steps:

-- To view all posts by the user, click on the "View All Posts" button located at the bottom of the post details page.
+- To check all posts by the user, click on the "CHECK POSTS" button located at the bottom of the post details page.
 - This will take you to a page with all the posts made by the user, with pagination of 20 posts per page.
 - To return to the home page and view all posts, click on the "Clear" icon located at the top right corner of the page.
 This will  display all posts again on the home page.